emilekoffi/Melocoton/README.md

 In my colomn i now have the numbers, only thing is that the thousands are written as "K", 2000 = 2K.
 I remplace all the K with 000.
 To do so : edit -> search and replace -> search K, replace by 000, search'!P:P, replace all.
 I now change the title to "aprox_past_month_sales_volume" as the value were not exact (4K+ for exemple).

+I'll proceed for the same type of operation vfor the delivery column.
+I'll split it in 2 with delivery as the separator, and replace FREE by 0.
+There was only one item without free delivery.
+I manually deleted the dollar sign.

+I manually delete the dollar sign in the 2 value of the unit_price column.